 Andrew J. Townsend, Peter J. de Lange, Clinton A.J.
 Duffy, Colin M. Miskelly, Janice Molloy and David A. Norton.
 2008.
 New Zealand Threat Classification System manual, 2008.

-If population size is very difficult or impossible to estimate then secondary criteria can be used to help determine a species threat ranking.
+If population size is very difficult or impossible to estimate then secondary criteria (number of subpopulations or area occupied) can be used to help determine a species threat ranking.

 Secondary criteria can be found on page 15 of New Zealand Threat Classification System manual.